bobbingwide/oik-clone/README.md

 ## Frequently Asked Questions

 # Is there a beta test version?

-A beta test version will be produced when the following requirements have been satisfied:

-- Support Attachments (in v0.6 )
-- Support Hierarchical taxonomies (in v0.7)
-- Support mapping of post IDs within content - planned for v0.8
+Yes. v0.8 is the first Beta test version.

+v0.8 is being Beta tested on the oik-plugins servers and WP-a2z sites.

-In the mean time, these are development versions. v0.7 is now being Alpha tested on the oik-plugins servers.
+Previously v0.7 was Alpha tested on the oik-plugins servers.

 # What does the Multi-Site tab do?